HFE H63D gene mutation: Imaging

 On transcranial sonography, the substantia nigra presents as in Parkinson's disease hyperechogenic, but the symptoms need not be identical.
 With rare exceptions, MRI remains unremarkable.
 The scintigraphy (DAT scan) may also be abnormal.
 Due to radiation exposure and advances in the field of sonography, DAT scans are now mostly used only in the context of clinical trials for this condition.

 Pathohistology

 There is deposition of free iron in the brain and other tissues.
 NTBI iron cannot be stained in histology (e.g., with the (Berlin Blue staining).
 This is a common source of error or reason for false-negatives.

 Therapies

 No causal treatment for H63D syndrome is currently (2023) available.
 Free iron not bound to proteins cannot be removed from the body by phlebotomy and related procedures.
 Instead, the patient would merely suffer a further drop in his already usually low ferritin level.
-Consequently, dialysis and iron chelators are also ineffective and are more likely to provoke lethals side effects than to improve the clinical picture.
+Consequently, dialysis and iron chelators are also ineffective and are more likely to provoke lethal side effects than to improve the clinical picture.
 Various drugs can be used to alleviate some symptoms - some in off-label use.
 In addition, medical assistive devices such as orthotics, hard hats, walkers, or wheelchairs are useful.